Exponentially-tailed regularity and time asymptotic for the homogeneous Boltzmann equation

 \subsection{Commutators}

-We prove in this section that fractional differentiation commutes with the collision operator up to a lower order remainder.
+With the identity \eqref{BD} at our disposal, we set out to prove in this section that fractional differentiation commutes with the collision operator up to a lower order remainder.
 This result is typical of convolution like operators and happens for both, the gain and loss Boltzmann operators.
-These commutator estimates are new in the context of Grad's cut-off Boltzmann equation, however, the idea has been used before in the context of Boltzmann equation without cut-off to develop an $L^{2}(\mathbb{R}^{d})$ regularity theory, see for example \cite[Section 3]{AMUXI}.
+These commutator estimates are new in the context of cut-off Boltzmann equation, however, the idea has been used before in the context of Boltzmann equation without cut-off to develop an $L^{2}(\mathbb{R}^{d})$ regularity theory, see for example \cite[Section 3]{AMUXI}.
 The technique used to prove these estimates is usually pseudo-differential calculus; here we take a more elementary approach exploiting formula \eqref{BD}.
-This method is flexible and it could be adapted to study propagation in general $L^{p}(\mathbb{R}^{d})$ spaces because our commutators hold in the pointwise sense.
-We do not explore this path and content ourselves with the presentation of the $L^{2}(\mathbb{R}^{2})$ theory. \begin{lemma}[Commutator for the loss operator] Take any $\gamma\in[0,1]$, $s\in(0,1]$, $r\in[0,\frac{1}{2})$ and $\alpha\in(0,1]$.
+This method is flexible and it could be adapted to study propagation in general $L^{p}(\mathbb{R}^{d})$ spaces because our commutator identities hold in the pointwise sense.
+We do not explore this path and content ourselves with the presentation of the $L^{2}(\mathbb{R}^{2})$ theory.
+We start by commutator estimates for the loss operator, followed by commutator estimates for the gain operator. \begin{lemma}[Commutator for the loss operator] Take any $\gamma\in[0,1]$, $s\in(0,1]$, $r\in[0,\frac{1}{2})$ and $\alpha\in(0,1]$.
 Then,

 where

 with constant $C:=C(d,s,\gamma,r,\alpha)$. \end{lemma} \begin{proof} The case $\gamma=0$ is trivial, thus, consider $\gamma\in(0,1]$.
 Using Lemma \ref{ApL1} one has